MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/protect-your-global-administrator-accounts.md

 # Protect your Office 365 global administrator accounts

 > [!NOTE]
-> The Global admin account can be created without any adding any license.
+> A global administrator account can be created without adding any licenses.

 *This article applies to both Office 365 Enterprise and Microsoft 365 Enterprise.*